This post was last updated on July 1st, 2024 at 02:03 pm

 Get ahead of the social pressure

 However, parents can get ahead of this pressure by talking with their kids about how to live without a smartphone long before they start asking for one.
-With our two kids, I started talking to them about smartphones when they were preschoolers.
+With our two kids, I started talking to them about smartphones when they were in first grade.
 Before their friends started getting smartphones, I explained how their friends would soon have these devices.
 I told them that they, too, might want one of these devices.
 It was OK to want one, I said.
 They do look like a lot of fun.
 But I also made clear that they didn’t need one to have a fun and fulfilling childhood.

 Model the lifestyle you want for your kids